+2.4 Survey Question #4: “Would you like to know more about digital tools you can use

+to advance your career?”

 Student Conversation, March 19

 The day after the workshop, I asked two students to come see me in the Student Success Center after they finished class.
 The conversation was relaxed and informal.
 I let them know that I would not be using their names for my report, and that they could speak candidly with me.